-There are many reasons hyperconverged infrastructure solutions are poised to crossover from new to mainstream such as; how it enables private cloud users to access on-demand applications, the ability to unify office locations across geographies, and significant reductions in costs (compared to converged).
-This may be new territory for many IT administrators and it has its challenges adopting it, but the learning curve far outweighs the cost-savings, scalability, and efficiency.
+Hyperconverged infrastructure benefits are poising related solutions to crossover from new to mainstream such as; how it enables private cloud users to access on-demand applications, the ability to unify office locations across geographies, and significant reductions in costs (compared to converged).
+It aligns with trends found in an IDG study that show 66% of organizations either already moved to or plan to move to a hyperconverged infrastructure solution.1 This may be new territory for many IT administrators and it has its challenges adopting it, but the learning curve far outweighs the cost-savings, scalability, and efficiency.

 Early adopters of hyperconverged infrastructures include:

 - Business consumers who benefit from on-demand IT service delivery